Summary

 Problems with the SPLA License Self-assessment Review notice

-Referring to the right to audit and then asking you to complete a process that is not related to the right to audit as stipulated in MBSA and SPLA.
+It refers to the right to audit and then asks you to complete a process unrelated to the right to audit as stipulated in MBSA and SPLA.

 Even though the language is less intimidating than in the USA "notice", Microsoft asks you to complete the process in 45 days, which you are not obligated to do.